 Patients with gynecologic cancer diagnoses were able to enroll in Dr. Wright's Stepping Into Survivorship study, even while hospitals limited capacity, activities moved outdoors, and people moved their workouts from the gym to the home treadmill.

-to experience lower-body functional limitations with survivors of other cancers, and as a result half of ovarian cancer survivors become sedentary, and 25% become inactive.
+Dr. Wright knew that patients with ovarian cancer could become deconditioned to their disease while undergoing intense treatment, including surgery and chemotherapy.
+According to previous research, ovarian cancer survivors are three times more likely to experience lower-body functional limitations with survivors of other cancers, and as a result half of ovarian cancer survivors become sedentary, and 25% become inactive.
 While evidence had shown that increasing physical activity could reduce the risk of cancer recurrence and mortality, reduce symptoms, and improve physical functioning and mental health, Wright was able to test physical activity interventions specifically in sedentary or older ovarian cancer survivors.

 Participants in Dr. Wright's study selected a partner and each member received a Fitbit, and set goals to increase their steps.
 Each week, teams received points based on progress toward their activity goals.
 The points had no monetary value, but many participants found them motivating because of the powerful principle of loss aversion – the concept that losing things is more salient than gaining things.
 Focusing on team-based activity also provided increased social support for patients transitioning away from treatment.

 "Many women report that one of the toughest times is right after treatment ends," says Dr. Wright.
 "Everyone expects them to be better, but many women are still exhausted, scared about the disease recurring, and may feel alone in their experience."

 Preliminary results of the study show, however, that their health still improved in the pandemic.